GoogleCloudPlatform/opentelemetry-operations-go/exporter/collector/README.md

 optimal network usage and avoiding memory overruns.
 You may also want to run an additional [sampler](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/probabilisticsamplerprocessor), depending on your needs.

+## Features and Feature-Gates

+See the [Collector feature gates](https://github.com/open-telemetry/opentelemetry-collector/blob/main/service/featuregate/README.md#collector-feature-gates) for an overview of feature gates in the collector.

+**ALPHA**: `exporter.googlecloud.OTLPDirect`

+When enabled via `--feature-gates=exporter.googlecloud.OTLPDirect`, the googlecloud exporter translates pdata directly to google cloud monitoring's types, rather than first translating to opencensus.

 ## Deprecatations